buildout/buildout/z3c.recipe.scripts_/src/z3c/recipe/scripts/README.txt

     42
     <BLANKLINE>

-The other options all identical to the zc.recipe.egg script.
-Here are some quick demos and discussions.
+The other options all identical to zc.recipe.egg.